Women's Leadership Conference

 Women of Distinction Awards:

-Each year at the Women’s Leadership Conference, Auburn University honors an undergraduate student, graduate student, faculty, staff, and alumna who demonstrates exemplary leadership abilities.
-She leads with heart, creating innovative solutions, while inspiring and uplifting her community.
+Each year at the Women’s Leadership Conference, Auburn University honors an undergraduate student, graduate student, faculty member, staff member, and alumna who demonstrates exemplary leadership abilities.
+She leads with courage, creating innovative solutions, while inspiring and uplifting her community.
 These award winners are recognized at the conference luncheon each year and honored with a certificate of their achievement.

 Past Women of Distinction Award Winners